mykelalvis/FT/Traveller/WORKING/Mongoose/The TkTk Convergence.md

 The defeat of Tyr has created a power vacuum.
 While the systems of the Dustbelt chafed under the cruel tyranny of the Tyrian Lordships, a semblance of order had fallen upon the region.
 Economies had become stagnant, governments became apathetic, and the people of the region had become resigned to life under Tyrian oppression.
 With Tyr's diminished status, the winds of change are blowing.
 To wit:

-- Basking in victory, Acis seems uncertain what to do with its newfound power, but they have a more pressing matter: legions of land-hungry Aslan mercenaries who aren’t eager to go back home to the Glorious Empire.
+- Basking in victory, Acis seems uncertain what to do with its newfound power, but they have a more pressing matter: legions of land-hungry Aslan mercenaries who aren't eager to go back home to the Glorious Empire.
-- The citizens of Janus endured the worst of Tyr’s assaults a century ago.
+- The citizens of Janus endured the worst of Tyr's assaults a century ago.
 Thousands of Janusians died, and many more fled the system, forming refugee communities on Solaris, Dpres, Lacidaeus, and Caldos.
 With Tyr defeated, the refugees of Janus are returning from their diaspora and they want their homeworld back.
 - A Thalassan advisor serving the ruling bureaucracy of Acis was recently discovered visiting the Tyr system.
 The situation has escalated into a scandal and is receiving attention by local journalists.
 - The Sages of Ace have predicted that an offworlder will become their new king.
 Acian acolytes are roving the Dustbelt, searching for their messiah.

-There is no shortage of trouble in the region and the travellers have unwittingly stepped into a hornet’s nest.
+There is no shortage of trouble in the region and the travellers have unwittingly stepped into a hornet's nest.

 ### Why Tktk?

 Tktk has largely been spared from the mayhem of the Dustbelt.
 It is a world of little consequence with a dismal economy, low technology, and a populace that is disinterested in events happening outside their system.

 While Tktk has been victimized by raiders from time to time, they have mostly been left alone because the system is of so little worth.
-Visitors usually skim Tktk’s gas giants for fuel and move on to the next star system.
+Visitors usually skim Tktk's gas giants for fuel and move on to the next star system.

 Recent events have threatened to change things for Tktk, and not in a good way.
 A faction of the Acisian Intelligence Agency (AIA) has concocted a plan to divert some of their unwanted Aslan guests to neighboring systems.
 Unable to get the Aslan to go back home, they have encouraged them to engage in various enterprises on some of the less occupied worlds of the Dustbelt.
 One of those worlds is Tktk.